 For 16 months, the Dreamliner program was going well for customers.
 But that would all on January 8th, 2013, when a Japan Airlines 787-8 had to disembark everyone on the plane.
 The passengers and crew smelled smoke in the plane.
 Then another incident happened on January 16th when an All Nippon Airways 787 was diverted to Takamatsu, Japan.
 The cause were issues with the lithium-ion batteries that easily caught fire.
 This is due in part to lithium-ion batteries having a lower boiling point of 357 degrees Fahrenheit as opposed to 2,800 degrees Fahrenheit with nickel batteries.
 As a result, all Dreamliners were grounded worldwide until a solution could be found.
 The NTSB stated:

-The probable cause of this incident was an internal short circuit within a cell [cell 5 or cell 6] of the auxiliary power unit (APU) lithium-ion battery, which led to a thermal runaway that cascaded to adjacent cells, resulting in the release of smoke and fire.
+“The probable cause of this incident was an internal short circuit within a cell [cell 5 or cell 6] of the auxiliary power unit (APU) lithium-ion battery, which led to a thermal runaway that cascaded to adjacent cells, resulting in the release of smoke and fire.
 The incident resulted from Boeing’s failure to incorporate design requirements to mitigate the most severe effects of an internal short circuit within an APU battery cell.”

 This report held GS Yuasa (battery manufacturer) responsible for the design, Boeing for not considering battery failure, and the FAA for not requiring battery tests.
 So different solutions had to be developed.
 First off, the battery had to be redesigned by making insulating spacers made of phenolic-glass-laminate.
 They would withstand higher temperatures and were placed on either side of each cell resulting in better insulation.
 Then more insulation was added on all sides of the battery.
 In addition, the battery voltage required was reduced to prevent surges.
 Another component that needed to be installed were titanium vent tubes from each battery draining, heat, moisture and if needed smoke.
 Lastly, a 1/8” thick stainless-steel enclosure was built to prevent heat and smoke from escaping as well as preventing oxygen from entering the battery.
-Eventually, Boeing would test these changes on ZA005 in February 2013 with two 1-2 hour flights to make sure it works.
+So Boeing had to test these changes on ZA005 in February 2013 with two 1-2 hour flights to make sure it works.
 Eventually, these flights were successful and Boeing would send their results to the FAA who recertified the type in April 2013.
 Thankfully this plane was able to fix its reputation quickly and Boeing would push forward in selling this plane.

 Variants